euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

 things, allow performing substructure and similarity searches on compounds stored in RDBMS.

-The ChEMBL web services described so far can be seen as a *data-focused*, as they are responsible for retrieving data stored in the ChEMBL database.
+The ChEMBL web services described so far can be seen as *data-focused*, as they are responsible for retrieving data stored in the ChEMBL database.
 To assist with data processing, loading and curating, a requirement to build additional *cheminformatics-focused* services was identified.